 Yitzhak Rabin was assassinated on November 4, 1995, at the end of a mass peace rally "Yes to Peace, No to Violence."
 Yitzhak Rabin will go down in history as one of the great leaders of the 20th century.

 At the first anniversary of the assassination of Yitzhak Rabin, the Bank of Israel issued a set of three legal tender commemorative coins.
-For the first time in Israel's numismatic history, the gold coin contains 1 ounce of pure gold and bears a Face Value of 20 New Sheqalim.
+The gold coin contains 1 ounce of pure gold and bears a Face Value of 20 New Sheqalim.

 Description of the Coin